WithSJ/Pyramid-DataStructure/README.md

     root_to_right_list(self)

 **|11| Pop Pyramid Layer**
-This Function delete pyramid layer that insert in last and return tupple of deleted node data ( up, left, down ,right )
+This Function delete pyramid layer that inserts in last and returns a tuple of deleted node data ( up, left, down, right )

     pop_pyramid_layer(self):

 **|12| DeQueue Pyramid Layer**
-This Functiion delete pyramid layer that insert first and return tupple of deleted node data ( up, left, down ,right )
+This Function delete pyramid layer that inserts first and returns a tuple of deleted node data ( up, left, down, right )

     dequeue_pyramid(self):